Office of Treaty Settlements

 The Office of Treaty Settlements (in Māori: Te Tari Whakatau Take e pa ana ki te Tiriti o Waitangi) was an office within the New Zealand Ministry of Justice tasked with negotiating settlements due to historical breaches of the Treaty of Waitangi.
 It reported and provided advice on policy and negotiations to the Minister of Treaty of Waitangi Negotiations.

+The office's functions were incorporated into the new departmental agency Te Arawhiti in 2019 and as of 2025 sit within Te Tari Whakatau, the Office of Treaty Settlements and Takutai Moana.

+Mandate and functions

 The functions of the organisation were to: